arquivo/arquivo404/README.md

 # Arquivo404: soft 404 linker to Arquivo.pt

-If the current URL was web-archived by [Arquivo.pt](https://arquivo.pt/?l=en), this script will generate a customizable message containing a link to its oldest web-archived version (memento).
+If the a broken URL was web-archived by [Arquivo.pt](https://arquivo.pt/?l=en), this script will generate a customizable message containing a link to its oldest web-archived version (memento).
 It uses the [Arquivo.pt Memento API](https://github.com/arquivo/pwa-technologies/wiki/Memento--API) to search for the oldest version memento of the URL.
 Other web archives that support the [Memento protocol (rfc 7089)](https://datatracker.ietf.org/doc/html/rfc7089) can be added.
 If the URL was not web-archived, then no message is presented.